valdisdot/Skeleton/README.md

 - - `fontSize` - integer.
 - - `fontStyle` - string, font style like `bold`, `italic` or `plain` (default for unknown or null/value absence).

-`frames` - array of objects, contain application logical frames.
-The current parsing depends on value `framesGrouping`.
+`frames` - array of objects, contains application logical frames.
+The current parsing policy depends on the value `framesGrouping`.
 Structure of the internal elements:

 - - `name` - string, logical name of the frame.
 The value is used for `JPanel.setName` or `JFrame.setName`.
 - - `title` - string, a title for a frame.
 It is used for `JFrame.setTitle` for each frame if `"framesGrouping"="peculiar"`
-- - `rootBackground` - string (HEX-color), set the background of a frame's panel.
+- - `rootBackground` - string (HEX-color), background color of a frame's panel.
+Isn't really needed, but can be useful for some cases.
-- - `panels` - array of objects, contain separate logical panels of the frame.
-The placing of each panel depends on this value.
+- - `panels` - array of objects, contains separate logical panels of the frame.
 Structure of the internal elements:

 - - - `fromTheTopOfFrame` - boolean, the placing policy of the panel.
 The placing on the current frame depends on this value.
 If `true` - the panel will be placed *from the top*, else the panel will be place *under the last panel*.
 Default is `true`.
 - - - `properties` - array of strings, contains the name of defined properties in the root element.
-If properties for an element of the panel *is not specified* - this value *will be applied*.
+If properties for an element of the panel *is not specified* - this value *will be applied* (aka CSS).
 - - - `elements` - array of objects, contains elements themselves.
 Structure of the internal elements:

 - - - -  `type` - string, **required**, the type of element.
 See bellow (***list, element types***)
-- - - -  `name` - string, **required**, logical name of the frame.
-The value is used for `JComponent.setName`.
+- - - -  `name` - string, **required**, logical name of the component.
+The value is used for `JComponent.setName` and will be defined as name for `DataCell<>`.
 - - - -  `title` - string, *title side* of the element, the text that is displayed on the element. **Required** for `checkBox`, `contentButton`, `button`, `label`, `modifiableLabel`.
 - - - -  `laying` - string or absence, defines element *laying policy*.
 If equals `newRow` - element will be placed from new line and begin a new row, if `row` - element will be placed in the previous row or will begin a new row if previous *laying policy* isn't defined. *In other cases* element is placing *from a new line*.
 - - - -  `properties` - array of strings, contains the name of defined properties in the root element.
-Will override properties of the parent element (aka CSS).
+Will override properties of the parent element.
 - - - -  `values` - array of string.
 The values holder, that is specified for each `type`. **Required**  for `checkBox`, `contentButton`, `multiList`, `list`, `radioButtons`, `slider` and `spinner`.

 2. *`element` types:*

 - `checkBox` - represents a checkbox.
-Property `values` must be presented and contains data.
+Property `values` must be presented and contain data.
 The fist element of the list represent *true* (check box is selected), the second is *false* (check box is not selected).
 Minimum size is 2.

 ``````
 {